peekhovsky/trtpo-news-portal-2018/docs/Project Documentation/SRS.md

 #### 3.2\.
 Non-Functional Requierements <a name="3.2"></a>
 ##### 3.2.1\.
 Software Quality Attributes <a name="3.2.1"></a>
+Project must be simple to use (a copule of big buttons and text fields on all pages), and light-weight (should have good performance on non-powerful devices, and should load fast even if user have low-speed connection).
+Aslo, that is vitally important to have safe security system (it might be hacked by trespassers when it becomes popular).

 ### 4\.
 Analogues <a name="4"></a>
 There is some analogues.
 User can make simple sites using [Blogspot](https://www.blogger.com/) and [Wix](https://wix.com/).
 The main disadvantage of that site is that sites have an excess of functionality.
 Our project simplifies the process of editing news.